josephhilby/HackPlusPlus/docs/introduction.md

 ## Hardware Subsystem

-Rather than a single monolithic entity, a computer's hardware is an ecosystem of cooperating modules that collect input, execute instructions, manipulate data, and deliver output.
+Rather than a single monolithic entity, a computer's hardware is best thought of as an ecosystem of cooperating modules that collect input, execute instructions, manipulate data, and deliver output.

 ::: details Hardware Diagram